Systematic study of lepton-flavor-violating dark matter interactions via indirect detection in effective field theories: LFV DM annihilation in DSEFT

 \subsection{Thermally averaged cross sections $\langle \sigma v_{\rm rel}\rangle$}

-Since the DM phase space distribution in the galaxy is a function of both position and velocity, and the observed cosmic-ray signal represents a statistical average over all velocity states, it is therefore convenient to define a position-dependent thermally averaged annihilation cross section $\langle\sigma v_{\rm rel}\rangle(\pmb{r})$ as follows:
+Since the DM phase space distribution in the galaxy is a function of both position and velocity, and the observed cosmic-ray signal represents a statistical average over all velocity states, it is, therefore, convenient to define a position-dependent thermally averaged annihilation cross section $\langle\sigma v_{\rm rel}\rangle(\pmb{r})$ as follows:

 where $\pmb{r}$ denotes the DM annihilation position in the galactic frame.
-The DM velocity distribution $f(\pmb{r}, \pmb{v})$ at position $\pmb{r}$ is approximated by a normalized, isotropic Maxwell–Boltzmann distribution with a velocity dispersion $v_0(r)$ \cite{Robertson:2009bh,Zhao:2016xie,Arguelles:2019ouk}, which is $r$-dependent and can be obtained by solving the Jeans equation~\cite{binney2011galactic,Ferrer:2013cla}.
+The DM velocity distribution $f(\pmb{r}, \pmb{v})$ at position $\pmb{r}$ is approximated by a normalized, isotropic Maxwell-Boltzmann distribution with a velocity dispersion $v_0(r)$ \cite{Robertson:2009bh,Zhao:2016xie,Arguelles:2019ouk}, which is $r$ dependent and can be obtained by solving the Jeans equation~\cite{binney2011galactic,Ferrer:2013cla}.
 According to the nonrelativistic expansion, $\sigma v_{\rm rel} = \hat a + \hat b\, v_{\rm rel}^2 + \hat d\, v_{\rm rel}^4+\cdots $, the thermal average becomes

-which is also isotropic and $v_0(r)$-dependent for p- and d-wave contributions.
+which is also isotropic and $v_0(r)$ dependent for p- and d-wave contributions.
 More details for the derivation are given in \cref{app:thermal}.